ZigaSajovic/polyCode/README.md

 Objects drawn by the moving _poly_,  are compiled in the same manner after detachment by trail-less movement, or change of location (_setLoc(posX, posY)_ call).

+###The mathematics

+_polyCode_ employs the author's ongoing research on dynamic relational nets in it’s most basic form, where the _pullback-space on one-forms_  and the _vertex-space_ both contain only one element, namely the linear function and the identity operator.
+This model allows simple modeling of embedded graphs.

+By defining appropriate equivalence relations, the set of all isomorphisms is constructed, generating all isomorphic objects under said relations.
+Thus, constraints may be enforced upon these objects, while preserving their initial structure, as mapped by the isomorphisms.

+The interpretation of shape as a distribution is used as a metric of similarity between such objects, allowing further classification within isomorphisms through convergence of characteristic functions.

 ####Built-in commands:

 penDown() -> movement leaves a trail